-Bell peppers are an excellent source of vitamin C (ascorbic acid), which is necessary for growth and repair of body tissue, as well a for the formation of collagen, a protein used for skin regeneration and the creation of blood vessels.
+Bell peppers are an excellent source of vitamin C (ascorbic acid), which is necessary for growth and tissue repair as well as for the formation of collagen, a protein used for skin regeneration and the creation of blood vessels.
 Vitamin C is also needed for cartilage, bones, and teeth.

-Additionally, red bell peppers are a good source of vitamin A (as carotenoids), important for the skin, eye health and the central nervous system.
+Additionally, red bell peppers are a good source of vitamin A (as carotenoids), which is important for the skin, eye health, and the central nervous system.

-100 of red bell peppers provide only 26 calories, as well as 8% of the daily value for dietary fiber.
+100 grams of red bell peppers provide only 26 calories as well as 8% of the daily value for dietary fiber.

 How to Consume Bell Pepper

 Bell peppers are commonly used for culinary purposes.
-They can be bought in various colors and sizes, fresh or in powder, which can make a meal more interesting as well as bringing a sweet taste and a crunchy texture.
-However, bell pepper's health benefits can also be obtained form medicinal preparations.
+They can be bought in various colors and sizes, fresh or in powder, which can make meals more interesting by bringing a sweet taste and a crunchy texture.
+However, bell peppers' health benefits can also be obtained form medicinal preparations.

 Powder.
-A specific variety of red bell peppers are dried and ground into a powder called paprika, which provides anti-inflammatory benefits and can be used alone or added to various spices, to make curry powders and other seasonings.
+A specific variety of red bell peppers is dried and ground into a powder called paprika, which provides anti-inflammatory benefits and can be used alone or added to various spices mixes.

 Pickled.
-Bell peppers can be pickled in a solution of water and vinegar, to preserve and consume as and when desired.
+Bell peppers can be pickled in a water and vinegar solution and eaten on sandwiches, in salads, and more.